Kristina01111000/Tetris/README.md

 # Tetris
 Tetris game based on the freecode camp class

-- make the speed faster as game goes on

 - add reset game button
   - need to remove current pieces on bottom
     -but leave the bottom row